CyberWolfTV/lmaocat/README.md

 ## Disclaimer
 - This project is not related to [lolcat](https://github.com/busyloop/lolcat) in any way, it's just an independent clone.
 - I'm not responsible for any harm or damage this tool causes.
-- For more information see LICENSE.TXT
+- For more information see LICENSE